-Simplistic hypothesis testing may be more widespread today for reasons that are intellectually defensible, but its popularity has more to do with the professional incentives that academics now face.
+Simplistic hypothesis testing may be more widespread today for reasons that are intellectually defensible, but its popularity has more to do with academia's incentive structure.

 To begin with, some might argue that there is not much new to say theoretically, especially at the level of grand theory.
 If theory development has reached the point of diminishing returns, then testing existing theories more carefully will yield greater insights.
 Until the next theoretical breakthrough, IR scholars should focus on exploring familiar puzzles with tried-and-true research approaches.
 In practice, this means testing hypotheses and devoting greater attention to middle-range theory.